pram/puzzles/README.md

     second row of source ------> last but-one column of destination so ... on
     last row of source ------> first column of destination

+## Palindrome Test

+Given a string of a write a check to see if it is a palindrome

+## Suffix Prefix Test

+Given a string of a certain length find a method to return the length of the longest common suffix and prefix of that string.
+The prefix can consist of the entire string except the last letter.
+The suffix can consist of the entire string except the first letter.

+For example for the string "abbabba", the longest possible prefix is "abbabb" and the longest possible suffix is "bbabba".
+The longest common prefix and suffix is "bbabb" which means that the method should return 5.

+If no common string exists then -1 should be returned.